 CNN was the first company ever to be granted a waiver to fly over people as part of the FAA’s Pathfinder Program.
 However, that first 107.39 waiver only allowed them to fly 21 feet in the air, so it really made more for good PR than for actual use.

-Fast forward to October, 2017, and CNN is making headlines for having been issued the most permissive 107.39 waiver to date.
+Fast forward to October, 2017, and CNN was making headlines for having been issued the most permissive 107.39 waiver to date.
 Their third and most current waiver is groundbreaking in the drone industry, because it allows operations over open-air assemblies and flights up to an altitude of 150 feet above ground level over people.

-Since CNN has three 107.39 waivers, let’s take a look at the progression in the language from their very first waiver, which was issued on August 29, 2016, to their third waiver, which was issued recently on October 13, 2017, to see what we can learn.
+Since CNN has three 107.39 waivers, let’s take a look at the progression in the language from their very first waiver, which was issued on August 29, 2016, to their third waiver, which was issued on October 13, 2017, to see what we can learn.

 One of the first things you notice when reading CNN’s first 107.39 waiver, which is the very first waiver ever granted by the FAA to fly over people, is that CNN has essentially invented the requisite materials to demonstrate the responsibility, preparedness, and system requirements necessary for flying over people (presumably in collaboration with the FAA, as a member of the Pathfinder Program).